Malala lauded for ‘perfect’ response to Jimmy Kimmel Oscars gag

 Education activist Malala Yousafzai was among the celebrities and notable figures spotted on the champagne-coloured red carpet ahead of this year’s Academy Awards ceremony.

-The Pakistani-born Nobel Peace Prize laureate is attending the Oscars as an executive producer of Stranger at the Gate, a nominee for Best Documentary Short Film.
+The Pakistani-born Nobel Peace Prize laureate attended the Oscars as an executive producer of Stranger at the Gate, a nominee for Best Documentary Short Film.

 Ms Yousafzai, popularly known by her first name, was dressed in a glittering floor-length Ralph Lauren silver-sequinned gown with an incorporated head scarf.
 She also wore an emerald flower ring from Santi Jewels.